Chart Color Schemes

 Educational attainment in Mount Nasura - Mount Richon - Bedfordale aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area faces educational challenges, with university qualification rates at 18.4%, significantly lower than the Australian average of 30.4%.
+The area has university qualification rates of 18.4%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees lead at 12.5%, followed by postgraduate qualifications at 3.4% and graduate diplomas at 2.5%.
-Trade and technical skills are prominent, with 42.9% of residents aged 15+ holding vocational credentials - advanced diplomas at 11.7% and certificates at 31.2%.
+Bachelor degrees are the most common at 12.5%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.5%).
+Trade and technical skills are prominent, with 42.9% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.7% and certificates at 31.2%.

-Educational participation is notably high, with 26.1% of residents currently enrolled in formal education.
+Educational participation is high, with 26.1% of residents currently enrolled in formal education.
 This includes 9.1% in primary education, 8.0% in secondary education, and 3.7% pursuing tertiary education.
-The three schools in Mount Nasura - Mount Richon - Bedfordale have a combined enrollment of 1,083 students as of the latest data.
-These schools demonstrate typical Australian school conditions (ICSEA: 1017) with balanced educational opportunities.
-The educational mix includes two primary schools and one K-12 school.
-School places per 100 residents stand at 12.1, below the regional average of 20.2, indicating some students may attend schools in adjacent areas.
+Mount Nasura - Mount Richon - Bedfordale's 3 schools have a combined enrollment of 1,083 students.
+The area has typical Australian school conditions (ICSEA: 1017) with balanced educational opportunities.
+It includes 2 primary and 1 K-12 school.
+School places per 100 residents (12.1) are below the regional average (20.2), indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education